omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 To avoid multiple records per item, the dataset was grouped by itemid, sorted in descending order by timestamp, and only the most recent available status was retained.

 e.
 Final Merge:
-The processed availability data was then merged back into the final merged dataset via a left join on itemid so that all records from the main dataset were retained and enriched with the latest availability information.
+The processed availability data was then merged back into the merged_df to form a final_df via a left join on itemid so that all records from the main dataset were retained and enriched with the latest availability information.

 ### 4. Exploratory Data Analysis:
 ##### Visualising the Distribution of User Events